akhargha/ShelfAware/README.md

 ## 🚀 Overview

-Shelf-Care revolutionizes sustainable shopping by transforming eco-conscious decisions into rewarding experiences.
+Shelf-Aware revolutionizes sustainable shopping by transforming eco-conscious decisions into rewarding experiences.
 Through advanced computer vision and AI, we help users discover the environmental impact and health implications of their purchases, while offering sustainable alternatives that align with their priorities.
 Every sustainable choice earns rewards, creating a virtuous cycle of conscious consumption.

 ### The Problem
 - Overwhelmed consumers facing complex product choices